ekviky/TE-NGS/docs/index.md

 The directory /annotations contains genomic interval flat files in build GRhs37 (hg19) for annotation of TE calls with known insertions.

-- polyTEdb - we compiled an extensive local database of known polymorhic TE insertions obtained from public databases and TE protocols (list references).
+- polyTEdb - we compiled an extensive local database of known polymorhic TE insertions obtained from public databases and published TE-targeting protocols.
 Each TE is cross-referenced giving the number of sources, subfamily annotation in each source (for disambiguation), and primary source reference.
 ```
     $ gunzip -c polyTEdb_window3flank600bp.interval.gz | more
     chr1    645109  645710  1       ALU,    AluYa4_5,       phase3,